Loren Brichter: Atebits

-After Brichter re-founded the company, atebits released Letterpress in 2012.
+After Brichter re-founded the company, Atebits released Letterpress in 2012.
 Letterpress is a multiplayer word game that connects players using Apple's social gaming network, Game Center.
-Although Letterpress is one of Brichter's more recent creations, it has already been in his old to-do list for a while, which he only managed to get to work on after he left Twitter.
-One of the reasons for the app's name was that the whole game operates with letters being pressed by a player's finger.
+He started Letterpress once he left Twitter, Inc. in November 2011.
 When Brichter first created the game, his wife was his first beta tester, and the rules of the game evolved from beta tests.
 In early 2016, Letterpress was sold to Solebon.

 Tweetie

-Tweetie was launched in 2008 and it was created to fill the absence of an in-house Twitter app for the Apple iPhone platform.
+Tweetie was launched in 2008, and it was created to fill the absence of an in-house Twitter app for the Apple iPhone platform.
 Later on, in April 2009, Brichter also released Tweetie for Mac.
 Tweetie for both platforms was acquired by Twitter a year later.

 Borange

-In 2008, Brichter founded Borange with Mason Lee and Martin Turon, while he was living in Berkeley, California.
-The company has created two apps, the first being Borange, a social availability app, that enables users to keep track of their friends’ activities through a social timeline view on their mobile device.
-By allowing users to privately share their recent availability and location with people from their address book, Borange aims to improve the experience of users in arranging mutually convenient times to meet on short notice.
+In 2008, Brichter founded Borange with Mason Lee and Martin Turon while he was living in Berkeley, California.
+The company has created two apps, the first being Borange, a social availability app that enables users to keep track of their friends’ activities through a social timeline view on their mobile device.
 The second app, Textie, is a free messaging app across mobile devices.
 Both apps under Borange were released before push notifications or iMessage were introduced, creating a need for them in the market.

+Personal life

+Brichter is married to Jean Whitehead, and together, they have three children.

-Interaction Techniques
+Interaction techniques

-Pull-to-Refresh
+Pull-to-refresh

-Brichter is the creator of the Pull-to-Refresh gesture that first came out on Tweetie 2.0 for iPhone.
+Brichter is the creator of the pull-to-refresh gesture that first came out on Tweetie 2.0 for iPhone.
 The gesture allows a user to pull vertically downwards on a touchscreen before releasing, to allow the page to refresh as opposed to former methods of pressing a refresh button.
 This gesture has since then been adopted by many apps on mobile devices, such as Mail in iOS.